 On the right, click the Taskbar tile to expand.

-Select the Taskbar behavior tile on the System -> Taskbar settings pane to expand.
+Select the Taskbar behavior tile to expand on the System -> Taskbar settings pane.
 On the expanded Taskbar behavior tile, check the box next to “Share any window from my taskbar” to enable.

 To disable it, uncheck the box.